Pearl Coast Zoological Gardens: The Old Zoo Cafe

 Robert Banfield explained how the old zoo buildings had become dilapidated and falling down, and so the decision had been made to turn it into a cafe.
 "The only original parts of the building are the slab and the roof and we have restored some of the windows", he said, adding "The actual food preparation area of the old zoo will be the food prep area of the cafe...
 We have tried to keep a bit of the history of the area by creating the Old Zoo Cafe".

 Eco Beach Resort

 As of the year 2000, the wooden walkways that connected the chalets at Eco Beach Wilderness Resort (two hours south of Broome) were ones which had been salvaged from Pearl Coast Zoo according to Lyn Page, wife of the owner of the resort, Karl Plunkett, at the time.

-Conservation of zoo remnants
+Conservation of zoo remains

 The site has been noted by the State Register of Heritage Places for holding historic value for "its association with the rapid development of the tourist industry in Broome during the 1980s", and social value for "the members of the Broome and wider community who visited, worked there, or were aware of its presence in the outskirts of the town".